flythereddflagg/flythereddflagg.github.io/python_book/docs/23-Imports.md

 ### Standard Libraries

 The five libraries we used in `import_practice.py` are part of the [Python Standard Library](https://docs.python.org/3/library/) and can be considered "built-in" to Python.
-There are well over 200 different modules in Standard Library and to go over each one would be and not very useful.
+There are well over 200 different modules in Standard Library and to go over each one would be tedious and not very useful.
 Therefore, this exercise is designed to introduce a few common libraries and get you used to the syntax of importing and using them.
 But to be thorough, here some brief explanations of each of the libraries we used in this exercise:

 - `os`